The elephant toothpaste experiment is a great way to have some science fun at home!

 Try different variations!

-See what happens if you do not use the dish soap or if you use a different-sized water bottle!
+See what happens if you do not use dish soap or if you use a different-sized water bottle!
 It is fun for kids to take guesses on what they think will happen!
 We love this activity for some simple summer fun.
-Make sure to grab the Intentional Summer Kit with other fun activities for kids.
+Make sure to grab the At Home Summer Camp Kit with other fun activities for kids.

 Looking for more summer fun?